-- Checks of inclinometer and piezometer monitoring data provided by JBA to ensure the correct information is provided, and identification of any obvious errors in the data. - Downloading and analysis of meteorological data from the weather station installed at Filey Flat Cliffs and Scarborough Spa.
+- Checks of inclinometer and piezometer monitoring data provided by JBA to ensure the correct information is provided, and identification of any obvious errors in the data.
+Inclinometer readings from Balfour Beatty have been acquired by JBA at Scarborough Spa for several boreholes where access is not currently possible.
+These will be used with caution as a different inclinometer probe has been used to obtain the readings. - Downloading and analysis of meteorological data from the weather station installed at Filey Flat Cliffs and Scarborough Spa.
 The weather station at Filey Flat Cliffs was non-functional from 2016, and it has since been replaced with a permanent rain gauge collecting data since October 2018.
-Meteorological data from Scarborough Spa has been used from 2016, however in January 2018 the weather station became non-functional and it is currently being upgraded.
-A temporary rain gauge is in place for this monitoring period. - Acquisition of experimental acoustic inclinometer data from Loughborough University.
+Meteorological data from Scarborough Spa has been used from 2016 and is currently being upgraded.
+A temporary rain gauge was in put in place from January 2018.
+A permanent rain gauge was installed at Filey Flat Cliffs and has been collecting data since October 2018.

-- Analysis and interpretation of the data, including commentary on short and long-term patterns of change and observed relationships between rainfall, groundwater levels and ground movement. - Comment on the implications of the observed data with regard to cliff instability hazard and risk management, allowing SBC to take any appropriate action.
+- Acquisition of experimental acoustic inclinometer data from Loughborough University. - Analysis and interpretation of the data, including commentary on short and long-term patterns of change and observed relationships between rainfall, groundwater levels and ground movement. - Comment on the implications of the observed data with regard to cliff instability hazard and risk management, allowing SBC to take any appropriate action.